Self-Injectable Weight Management Treatment

 The dose of treatment will change over the first few weeks as you gradually build up the dose.
 This is to minimise any potential side effects, particularly nausea.

-When you reach the maximum dose, you will remain on this dose ongoing as maintenance treatment.
+When you reach the appropriate dose for, you will remain on this dose ongoing as maintenance treatment.

-It is important that you DO NOT use more than the maximum dose each day.
+It is important that you DO NOT use more than the maximum dose prescribed.
 This will increase the possibility of potentially serious side effects but will not have any effect on weight loss.

 How long does it take this injectable medication to work?